alexanderepstein/Bash-Snippets/README.md

 ## Weather

-Provides a 3 day forecast based on your ip address
+Provides a 3 day forecast

+With no arguments it will grab the weather for your location as determined by you ip

 <div align="center">